apitestbase/apitestbase.github.io/_docs/en/endpoints-management.md

 ---
 When a new request is created, an `unmanaged endpoint` with empty values will be created and associated with it.

-Unmanaged endpoint is specific to a request, and is invisible to other requests.
+Every request has exactly one endpoint.
+A test step has at most one: steps that interact with another system — an HTTP step, a database step, and so on — each have one, while steps such as Wait or Docker have none.
+An endpoint, where present, is either unmanaged or managed.
+An unmanaged endpoint has all its fields defined inline, so it is specific to that request or test step and invisible to everything else.
+A test step has no YAML file of its own; its details, including any endpoint, are stored in the containing test case YAML.

 To reuse endpoints across requests, you can create `managed endpoints` in [Environments](/docs/en/environments-management) or workspace.
+A managed endpoint is referenced by name: only the endpoint name is stored in the request or test case YAML, and the details come from a managed endpoint of that name in the currently selected environment or the workspace.
+Under the `Endpoint` tab of a request or test step, a managed endpoint's details appear read-only whenever an endpoint of that name exists in the selected environment or workspace, and can be changed only in that environment or workspace; an unmanaged endpoint's details, by contrast, are edited directly on that tab.
+At run time, a managed endpoint is resolved by name the same way, against the selected environment or workspace.

 ## Scope
 Endpoint created in an environment is only effective when the environment is selected.